 Stretch your legs out along with your arms beside your body.
 Let your limbs fall heavy into the floor with your palms facing the sky.
 Snuggle your shoulder blades underneath your body to create a shelf for your heart.
 Rest in Savasana for 3-11 minutes, soaking in the nutrients of your practice.

 Whatever the case, treatment for tight hamstrings is possible.
-Follow the simple remedies and yoga for tight hamstrings above, and start down the path of healing.
+Follow the simple remedies and yoga poses for tight hamstrings above, and you’ll be well on your way to healing.